Enter to Win $2,500

 Phone: 253-939-7666

-Named to the Best Fall Festivals list in Travel & Leisure Magazine, Craven Farm offers over 50 varieties of pumpkins, a 15-acre Alice in Pumpkinland corn maze, and Pooches in the Patch—a Saturday (10/31) dedicated to Fall fun with the pups.
-The farm also hosts Flashlight Nights on Friday and Saturday Nights in October (until 10 pm), miniature golf, and a hayride to Minionville.
+Named to the Best Fall Festivals list in Travel & Leisure Magazine, Craven Farm offers over 50 varieties of pumpkins, a 15-acre Alice in Pumpkinland corn maze, and Pooches in the Patch—two days (10/11 and 10/29) dedicated to Fall fun with the pups.
+The farm also hosts a Night Owl Maze on Friday and Saturday Nights in October (until 9 pm).
+Don’t miss Craven Farm’s miniature golf, apple cannons, jump pads, axe throwing, and farm animals, then wind down at the end of the day by cozying up to the fire pits.

 Cost: $3 - $20